ahmadazerichandrabhuana/javamavenselenium/README.md

 # Test Automation using Selenium on Java Maven
-This is a simple sample for Test Automation using Selenium on Java Maven.
+This is a simple sample for Test Automation using Selenium on Java Maven with TestNG and Allure Report.

 ## Requirements